dlt-hub/dlt/docs/website/docs/reference/performance.md

 <!--SNIPEND-->

 ## Memory/disk management
-`dlt` buffers data in memory to speed up processing and uses file system to pass data between extract and normalize stage.
-You can control the size of the buffers, size and number of the files to fine-tune memory and cpu usage.
-Those settings impact parallelism as well, which we explain in next chapter.
+`dlt` buffers data in memory to speed up processing and uses file system to pass data between the **extract** and **normalize** stages.
+You can control the size of the buffers and size and number of the files to fine-tune memory and cpu usage.
+Those settings impact parallelism as well, which is explained in the next chapter.

 ### Controlling in-memory buffers
-`dlt` maintains in-memory buffers when writing intermediary files in **extract** and **normalize** stages.
+`dlt` maintains in-memory buffers when writing intermediary files in the **extract** and **normalize** stages.
 The size of the buffers are controlled by specifying the number of data items held in them.
-Data is appended to open files when item buffer is full, then the buffer is cleared.
-You can specify buffer size via environment variables or in `config.toml` with more or less granularity:
+Data is appended to open files when the item buffer is full, after which the buffer is cleared.
+You can the specify buffer size via environment variables or in `config.toml` to be more or less granular:
 * set all buffers (both extract and normalize)
 * set extract buffers separately from normalize buffers
 * set extract buffers for particular source or resource